- 1 Dharamshala – The House of Dalai Lama

 Masroor Rock Cut Temple

-Dharamshala can be gone by consistently.
 Winters here are extremely cool with incidental snowfalls, in any case, it influences the valley to look significantly more wonderful.
 Summers are wonderful with the greatest temperature around 25 degrees Celsius.
-Storms could be maintained a strategic distance from as it may hamper your venture designs, however, this place does not get overwhelming precipitation dissimilar to different parts of Himachal and Uttarakhand
+Storms could be maintained a strategic distance from as it may hamper your venture designs.

-- Gaggal airport in Kangra valley is the nearest airport, which is 15km distant from Dharamshala.
+- Here, Gaggal airport in Kangra valley is the nearest airport, which is 15km distant from Dharamshala.

 - Transports are effectively accessible to Dharamshala from the near urban cities.

-- Also, Private transports like buses are accessible from Delhi which is 520 km away.
+- Particularly, Private transports like buses are accessible from Delhi which is 520 km away.

 - A major railway station Pathankot is located at a distance of 85 km from Dharamshala.